-If your oversized breast cause any of the following, you may be candidate for breast reduction:
+If your oversized breast causes any of the following, you may be a candidate for breast reduction:

 - Medical Problems